kardwen/passepartui/README.md

 ## Introduction

 I started this project as a way to practice programming in Rust while reading the [Rust Book](https://doc.rust-lang.org/stable/book/title-page.html).
-Therefore this project is still in an alpha version, however user interaction is mostly finished.
+Therefore, this project is still in an alpha state, however, user interaction is mostly finished.

 `passepartui` relies for all decryption operations on [pass](https://www.passwordstore.org/), one-time passwords (OTP) are handled by [pass-otp](https://github.com/tadfisher/pass-otp).
-Currently no functionality for manipulating the password store, e.g. adding or deleting a password, is implemented.
+Currently, no functionality for manipulating the password store (e.g. adding or deleting a password) is implemented.
 For those operations use `pass` directly from your terminal (refer to `man pass`).
 More on the current state of development can be found below.

 The name `passepartui` is a combination of "passepartout", French for "master key", and "TUI".

 ## Features

-* Easy navigation with arrow keys and Vim keybinding
+* Easy navigation with arrow keys and Vim keybindings
 * Searching and filtering of passwords
-* Support for viewing and copying operations for passwords and one-time passwords
+* Support for viewing and copying of passwords and one-time passwords
 * Mouse support (limited)

 ## Installation

-### Requirements
+### Prerequisites

 * Unix (tested on Linux so far)
 * `pass`, optionally `pass-otp` for one-time passwords
-* Rust and cargo
+* Rust and cargo (when compiling from source)

 ### Installation from crates.io

-`passepartui` can be found on crates.io [here](https://crates.io/crates/passepartui).
+`passepartui` can be found on [crates.io](https://crates.io/crates/passepartui).

 ```sh
 cargo install passepartui --locked